 If the client orders 200 leads a week at $25, costing you $10 a lead, then…

-And yes, losing money can happen, which is why I recommend selling leads with this method if you’ve got experience in the verticle.
+And yes, losing money, which is why I recommend selling leads with this method if you’ve got experience in the vertical.

 Still, done correctly, this is certainly could be the most profitable method out there.

 #2 Sell The Same Lead To Multiple Clients